miadco/Hybrid-Identity-Enterprise-Administration/README.md

 The lab is structured in progressive phases, starting with a core setup and advancing to production-grade security and troubleshooting scenarios.

+📘 Powered by Prompt Engineering
+This lab was designed, built, and documented in tandem with ChatGPT-4, demonstrating not just technical proficiency in IAM and cloud identity, but also advanced prompt engineering workflows for system planning, troubleshooting, and documentation.

+Every step — from idea to implementation — reflects both my engineering skill and my ability to co-create effectively with AI.

 ---

 ## 📋 Table of Contents